roman-milk/roman-milk.github.io/babysitting-trouble.md

   This young virile man had shot his sperm up her backside and she didn't want to let his cock go.
 She felt so ashamed yet satisfied at the same time.
 The contrary feelings didn't seem strange at all for she had become used to them.

   She lay with his head upon her breasts listening to his breathing slowing until she was sure he had fallen asleep.
 She gently turned his lips to a nipple and felt it sucked into his mouth.
 In his sleep he suckled upon her and she too fell asleep with a smile upon her face.
-Report_Story #1